rajathithan/Nginx/README.md

 # Nginx
-Nginx - automated server down configuration - Health check script
+Nginx - Health check script - Automated server down information & configuration

 The health check script is used to check whether the upstream servers are up and running, this script will run on a continous loop and need to be configured after system startup.